 Federal Trucking Regulations

 When a truck driver drives in interstate commerce, he or she is subject not only to state laws but also to the federal trucking regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA).
 If an interstate truck driver violates a federal trucking regulation, and an accident results, the consequences may be devastating to those in smaller vehicles or pedestrians nearby.
-People in the Los Angeles area who have been involved in a truck accident can consult the lawyers at Sharifi Firm.
+People in the Los Angeles area who have been involved in a truck accident can consult the Los Angeles truck accident lawyers at Sharifi Firm.
 We are experienced in these types of cases and can recognize a violation of a federal trucking regulation.Holding a Driver or Company Liable for Violating a Federal Trucking Regulation

 In most cases, a big rig crash is the result of negligence.
 The victim usually tries to prove the duty of the truck driver towards him or her, a breach of the duty, causation, and actual damages.
 Often, the federal trucking regulations describe a truck driver's duty of due care in certain circumstances.
 When the trucker violates a regulation, the violation likely constitutes a breach of duty.
 If the injuries that result are of the type that the regulation was designed to prevent, the doctrine of negligence per se (negligence as a matter of law) may apply.